mysteriumnetwork/documentation/content/node-runners/service-management.md

 ## Automatic pricing

-Starting from testnet3 pricing model for Node runners is automatic.
+Starting from Mainnet pricing model for Node runners is automatic.
 By providing automatic pricing we aim to make them competitive across all node runners and improve Node visibility.

 ## Global service settings